Welcome to this post on what are dhurrie rugs where we shall talk about;

 - Made from cotton which is highly durable and eco-friendly

-- Made in turkey, a country which produces best rugs
+- Made in Turkey, a country which produces the best rugs

 - Easy to care for through machine washing